Rural healthcare does more than bring medical care to patients in sparsely populated areas – healthcare can bring vitality to rural communities.

 Physicians Bring Value to Rural Communities

 About 20 percent of the population lives in rural areas, yet only about 10 percent of all physicians practice in these isolated communities.
-The uneven distribution of physicians restricts ease of access for patients and increases workloads for doctors practicing in rural areas.
+The uneven distribution of physicians restricts ease of access for patients and increases workloads for doctors practicing in rural healthcare settings.
 The patient-to-primary care physician ratio in urban areas is 53.3 physicians per 100,000 people, whereas the ratio is only 39.8 physicians per 100,000 in rural areas.

 The lack of doctors in rural areas robs these areas of much-needed resources aside from basic medical care.
 Physicians support their local communities by creating jobs, purchasing goods and services, and through taxes.
 A report published by the American Medical Association (AMA) says that each physician creates an average of 13.84 jobs and contributes to the addition of 10 million jobs in the U.S. Furthermore, physicians contribute to $65.2 billion in local and state tax revenues nationwide, with each physician contributing an average of $90,449 in local and state taxes.